-The Council has adopted a special policy, if representations are made, of refusing all licence applications in the areas of Doncaster detailed in Section 7 of the Licensing Policy, if, by granting them, they would contribute to the cumulative impact on the area.
+The Council has adopted a special policy, if representations are made, of refusing all licence applications in the areas of Doncaster detailed in the Cumulative Impact Assessment, if, by granting them, they would contribute to the cumulative impact on the area.
 Applications made for premises licences within the adopted Cumulative Impact Areas will be considered on the individual merits of each application, and if the application is unlikely to significantly add to this cumulative impact, then the licence may be granted.

 Follow us on Facebook